KPN-CISO/MISP-to-EIQ/README.md

-MISP-to-EIQ is a simple Python script that will connect to your MISP instance, download the given MISP Event ID and send it to an EclecticIQ instance as a valid EclecticIQ JSON entity of the STIX 'Indicator' type.
+MISP-to-EIQ is a simple Python script that will connect to your MISP instance, download the given MISP Event ID and send it to an EclecticIQ instance as a valid EclecticIQ JSON entity of the given type.

 For configuration options, refer to the README.md in the config/ directory.